abhi1628/prime-number-python-package/README.txt

 This is an efficient prime number tester program created to check if the given number is a prime number or not.
+The file is availabe on https://pypi.org/project/abhiprime/#files
 =============================================================================================================================================================================
 Steps to use:
 Open the code editor like jupyter or google colab where you can install packages.
 Like in Jupyter type- !pip install abhiprime